quicwg/base-drafts/draft-ietf-quic-transport.md

 using a NEW_CONNECTION_ID frame.

-As discussed in {{migration-linkability}}, each connection ID MUST be used on packets sent from only one local address.
-An endpoint that migrates away from a local address SHOULD retire all connection IDs used on that address once it no longer plans to use that address.
+As discussed in {{migration-linkability}}, each connection ID MUST be used on packets sent from only one local address, and MUST NOT be used across multiple paths that are opened intentionally.
+An endpoint SHOULD retire connection IDs as they become unusable.

 An endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
 Upon receipt,